 The spam email volume is increasing day and accounted for 45.37% of all email traffic in 2021.
-To reduce the magnitude of this issue, Spamhaus Block List (SBL) identifies and blacklists IPs that indulge in spam, spoofing and phishing attacks.
+To reduce the magnitude of this issue, Spamhaus Block List (SBL) identifies and blacklists IPs that indulge in spam, spoofing and phishing attacks and other malicious activity.
 The major email clients will Gmail will not accept your emails if your IP gets blacklisted in SBL.

 So do you need to fear it?
 Well, no, if you aren’t a spammer.

 But sometimes, even genuine email marketers’ IPs might end up in blocklists.
 So it’s a good idea to check if you’re currently in SBL and how to prevent such future occurrences.
 Let’s discuss the factors that can land your IP in SBL and 5 ways to avoid it.